algorithmiaio/api-docs/source/includes/_data.md

 #### My Algorithms (called by any user):

 If you select this permission option for your data collection, it will allow other users on the platform to interact with your data through your algorithms.
 This means they can call your algorithm to perform an operation on your data stored in this collection.
-This option is perfect for showcasing the algoriths and letting the users get an idea of what they can do on your sample data.
+This option is perfect for showcasing the algorithms and letting the users get an idea of what they can do on your sample data.

 #### Public (anybody):